bmslpsu/Quasi-Static-Model/README.md

-# Quasi-Static-Model
+# Quasi-Steady-Model
-Quasi Static model evolved from "Quasi-Static-Integrative-Model".
+Quasi-steady model evolved from "Quasi-Static-Integrative-Model".

 ## Description
 This MATLAB module calculates the net forces and torques that _Drosophila melanogaster_ (common fruitfly) generates from flapping its wings.
 Variable wing damage is also supported.